daintree2016/Tools-Docs/README.md

 * **Step5 :** Now operation team manually check these ASINS in amazon seller central and if the product has  less number of sellers and high rating then they will add this particular ASIN to listing.

-### 4. Any updates required
+### 4.Any updates required
 * By using this tool we are fetching only ASINS, but they requirement is to fetch the product TITLES  along with the ASINS.

 #